Nishad-Sahu/Safe-Navigation-of-Autonomous-Vehicles-in-Work-Zones-Video-Demonstrations/ReadMe.md

 This GitHub repository is referenced in our article:

-**“Towards Safe Navigation of Connected and Autonomous Vehicles in Work Zones: Challenges, Frameworks, and Real-World Experiences”** (to be submitted to IEEE Transactions on Vehicular Technology).
+**“Towards Safe Navigation of Connected and Autonomous Vehicles in Work Zones: Challenges and Real-World Experiences”** (to be submitted to IEEE Transactions on Vehicular Technology).

 > Cosimulation Testing Using ***CoSim*** : https://drive.google.com/drive/folders/1Hs3VjVJ12ByQH5BaiAk_casUxplG6hjM?usp=drive_link